imathis/jekyll-liquid-plus/README.md

 ### Include

+The new include tag accepts multiple paths as strings or variables and searches the file system, including the first file found.
+It allows you to write ternary expressions and post conditions to control what file to include and whether to include a file at all.
+It can even fail gracefully.
+Have a look.

-The standard `include` can embed a file from Jekyll's `_includes` directory, and optionally create local variables.
+First, here's the standard `include` in action.
+It can embed a file from Jekyll's `_includes` directory, and optionally create local variables.

 ```
 {% include article.html %}